 The Sub-Investment Manager also participates in collaborative engagements with other firms in the industry.
 Engaging collaboratively with other investors amplifies the Sub-Investment Manager’s impact on the companies, industries, and markets in their collective orbit of influence.

-The environmental and/or social characteristics and the sustainability indicators of the Sub-fund are monitored during initial security selection and ongoing portfolio management using a combination of internal and external data.
+The sustainable investment objective and the sustainability indicators of the Sub-fund are monitored during initial security selection and ongoing portfolio management using a combination of internal and external data.

-The Sub-Investment Manager’s overall investment process includes both quantitative and qualitative metrics to measure how the social or environmental characteristics promoted by the Sub-Fund are met, including an exclusionary framework, positive screening and a proprietary ranking of ESG ratings.
+The Sub-Investment Manager’s overall investment process includes both quantitative and qualitative metrics to measure how the sustainable investment objective of the Sub-Fund is met, including an exclusionary framework, positive screening and a proprietary ranking of ESG ratings.

-The Sub-Investment Manager uses a range of data sources in order to monitor the environmental and/or social characteristics promoted by the Sub-Fund, including both in-house research and third party data providers.
+The Sub-Investment Manager uses a range of data sources in order to monitor the sustainable investment objective of the Sub-Fund, including both in-house research and third party data provider(s).
 These are used to systematically screen client portfolios for sustainability risks, identify priority companies for engagement and to inform company analysis as described in the Sub-Fund’s investment policy.
-The third-party data providers are subject to ongoing review and change and may differ between asset classes or sub-funds depending on the nature of the characteristic to be measured.
+The third party data provider(s) are subject to ongoing review and change and may differ between asset classes or sub-funds depending on the nature of the characteristic to be measured.

 The main limitation to the methodologies and data sources is the lack of global reporting standards and availability of consistent data.
 Where data is available, this also has limitations and is subject to estimation and reporting gaps and continues to evolve.
 The Sub-Investment Manager keeps under review the sources of data it uses for the implementation of its sustainability policy and will make changes where it considers this is necessary.

-However, the Sub-fund does commit to investing a minimum proportion of 35% of its portfolio in sustainable investments.
-The sustainable investments of the Sub-Fund may contribute to a sustainable objective through their performance in areas such as energy transition, health and wellbeing, diversity and inclusion and improved labour standards.
+The Sub-Fund commits to investing a minimum proportion of 85% of its portfolio in sustainable investments which contribute to the sustainable objective through their performance in areas such as energy transition, health and wellbeing, diversity and inclusion and improved labour standards.

 Although the Sub-Fund does not commit to a minimum level of taxonomy alignment, the Sub-Investment Manager expects that the Sub-Fund’s sustainable investments may contribute to the environmental objectives of climate change mitigation and natural resource use.
 The Sub-Fund also has socially focused investments which are not yet designated under the EU Taxonomy.

 The Sub-Investment Manager has fully integrated ESG considerations into the investment decision making process.
-As part of this overall approach, the Sub-Investment Manager ensures that the sustainable investments made by the Sub-Fund Do No Significant Harm (“DNSH”) to sustainable investment objectives by (a) adhering to a detailed exclusion framework, (b) screening out securities with the lowest ESG rankings while selecting securities that have higher ESG rankings and (c) identifying and considering the principal adverse impacts (“PAI”) on sustainability factors.
+As part of this overall approach, the Sub-Investment Manager ensures that the sustainable investments made by the Sub-Fund Do No Significant Harm (“DNSH”) to sustainable investment objectives by (a) adhering to a detailed exclusion framework, and (b) identifying and considering the principal adverse impacts (“PAI”) on sustainability factors.

 Each of these elements is further explained below: